SYSC3110Proj/Jump_In_Proj/README.md

 * PieceType.java: contains all the possible types of pieces.
 * GridButton.java: Main object for the grid buttons on the game board
 * Record.java: Records the movements of a token
+Author: Craig Worthington
+* XMLHanlder.java: Used to store/load games to/from XML files
+Author: Ruixuan Ni

 Test code:
 * BoardTest.java:Test of Board class